 - In Fallout 3, the Drunk with Power Overseer of Vault 101 has forbidden anyone from entering or leaving the vault in order to maintain his power over the inhabitants.
 The Protagonist ends up on the Outside anyway, and the reveal of the world is something special for first-time players; a bright blinding light introduces the player to The Wasteland.

-- The Kokiri in Ocarina of Time believe that they are cursed to die if they venture outside their forest home.
+- The Legend of Zelda: Ocarina of Time: The Kokiri believe that they are cursed to die if they venture outside their forest home.
 Link is eventually permitted to leave when the Great Deku Tree sets him a quest to save Hyrule, though he's not a true Kokiri; he's a Hylian who was taken in by the Kokiri and raised as one of them.

-- The entire story of Breath of Fire: Dragon Quarter involves the protagonists trying to make their way to the surface, since humanity has lived underground for so long that the surface became a myth.
+- Breath of Fire: Dragon Quarter: The story involves the protagonists trying to make their way to the surface, since humanity has lived underground for so long that the surface became a myth.
 When Ryu finally opens the seal to the outside world for the first time in 1000 years, he is greeted by calm, clear blue skies and lush green fields all around him.

 - The Fatal Frame games feature maidens being locked away from the Outside World to keep their purity so they can be sacrificed.
 Kirie from Fatal Frame 1 is probably the most prominent example, having been locked away for 3,650 days.
 However, she and a boy from the outside fell in love.
 It all went downhill from there.